PEOPLE

 People sit in a circle (representing the world!).
 One person stands behind one of the seated people.
 The teachers asks a "quick fire" Maths question to the person standing and the person seated in front of them.
 Whoever gets the correct answer first moves to stand behind the next person in the circle.
 The other sits.
 The first person to get all of the way around the world is the winner.

 Another circle game.
 People take it in turn to count going around the circle.
-If your number is a multiple of five you have to say "fizz".
-If it is a multiple of seven say "Buzz"
+If your number is a multiple of five you have to say "fizz" instead of the number.
+If it is a multiple of seven say "Buzz" instead of the number.
+If you make a mistake you drop out of the game.

 Do you know any other "People Maths" activities?